-In this paper, we focus on two types of software changes on servers in large Web-based services, software upgrades and configuration changes, for the following three reasons.
-(1) The operations team typically care about the unexpected consequences that are potentially due to these planned changes; (2) These changes are controllable by the operations team via command line interfaces and observable in logs; (3) We have observed that these two types constitute more than 90% of the tens of thousands of software changes in our data.
+In this paper, we focus on two types of software changes on servers in large Internet-based services, software upgrades and configuration changes, for the following three reasons.
+(1) The operations team typically cares about the unexpected consequences that are potentially due to these planned changes; (2) These changes are controllable by the operations team via command line interfaces and observable in logs; (3) We have observed that these two types constitute the vast majority of the tens of thousands of software changes in our data.

 Software Upgrades.
 With the current rapid evolution of the Internet, new features are continuously being deployed with software upgrades.
 The operations team also conducts software upgrades to fix bugs or improve service performance.
-In a large service, it is often the case that one software upgrade implements multiple features or bug fixes, and FUNNEL considers such a software upgrade as a whole.
-FUNNEL decides whether the whole software upgrade introduces any KPI change but does not attempt to distinguish which individual feature or bug fix introduces KPI changes.
-In addition, the web services in our scenario usually trigger a software upgrade when operators try to patch the software, and thus we classify the patches as software upgrades.
+In a large service, it is often the case that one software upgrade implements multiple features or bug fixes, and FUN- NEL considers such a software upgrade as a whole.
+FUN-NEL decides whether the whole software upgrade introduces any KPI change but does not attempt to distinguish which individual feature or bug fix introduces KPI changes.

 Configuration Changes.
 Using command line interfaces, the operations team can change the configurations by using specific commands.
-The configuration change can be in the operating system (OS) or infrastructure software (e.g., a configuration change in Apache), service configuration (e.g., an increase in the number of threads in a service process by command lines), deployment scale (e.g., an increase in the number of servers where a service is deployed), or data source (e.g., an update to the strategy that calculates the valid page view counts).
+The configuration change can be in the operating system (OS) or infrastructure software (e.g., a configuration change in Apache), service configuration (e.g., an increase in the number of threads in a service process), deployment scale (e.g., an increase in the number of servers where a service is deployed), or data source (e.g., an update to the strategy that calculates the valid page view counts).

-With above focuses, the following perspectives are out of scope for this paper.

-- 1) We do not consider the software changes on the network devices such as routers and switches, which have been already studied in depth in [6], [7], [14]; - We do not consider software changes that were external to the company, e.g., a change in a peer company, since these changes might be invisible to the studied company's operations team. - 3) We do not explicitly consider the interactions across multiple concurrent or consecutive software changes on a same server, which can be considered as one combined change as a straw man approach.
+With the above focuses, the following perspectives are out of scope for this paper.
+(1) We do not consider the software changes on the network devices such as routers and switches, which have been already studied in depth in [18, 19, 20]; (2) We do not consider software changes that were external to the company, e.g., a change in a peer company, since these changes might be invisible to the studied company's operations team.
+(3)We do not explicitly consider the interactions across multiple concurrent or consecutive software changes on a same server, which can be considered as one combined change as a straw man approach.
 More detailed studies along the last three directions are left as future work.
 2.2 KPI